allind/FungalPopgenSMGC/AlignmentWorkflows.md

 **Step 2.** Determine gene coverage using bedtools.

-The purpose of this is to determine which genes are or are present in the isolate you've sequenced.
+The purpose of this is to determine which genes are or are not present in the isolate you've sequenced.
 You will need [bedtools](https://bedtools.readthedocs.io/en/latest/) for this.

 Create a bed file for all the genes in the reference genome.
 This just needs to be "scaffold\tstart_coord\tend_coord\tgenename".
 I have a script that will do this for certain GFFs, but yours might be formatted differently.
 ```